 - Again, most people have sex once in a week.
 So something about this frequency is enough to keep people happy and in the game!

 - Married folks have more sex as do highly educated women.
-Make of that what you will!

 - Homosexuality doesn’t swing the happiness trend in either direction.